-The reason why the Chevy Cruze ignition coil fails is because it doesn't want to come out.
-More specifically, the rubber boot gets fused the ceramic portion of the spark plugs.
+Therefore, the main reason why the coil fails is because it doesn't want to come out.
+More specifically, the rubber boot gets fused to the ceramic portion of the spark plugs.

-This is another reason that I stress, you shouldn't replace the spark plugs until they reach their recommended maintenance interval of 97,500 miles.
-Since the tune-up costs you an extra $90 if you rip or break a spark plug boot, why do it early?
+This is another reason I stress, you shouldn't replace the spark plugs until they reach their recommended maintenance interval of 97,500 miles.
+Since the tune-up costs you an extra $110 if you rip or break a spark plug boot, why do it early?

 Sidebar: Chevrolet let us down here.
 When manufacturers apply liberal amounts of dielectric grease to the inside surface of the spark plug boots it stops it from sticking to the porcelain of the spark plugs.